The Windmill Massacre: Plot

 After returning, Abe finds an ancient document that says a local Devil-worshipping miller became an avenging demon after he was burned alive.
 Each of the tourists find personal items in the cabin that remind them of dark secrets, and they experience nightmares or flashbacks.
 Jennifer is revealed to have unintentionally caused her younger brother's death while killing their abusive father.
 After treating Curt, Nicholas wanders outside, where he denounces a silent, ghostly patient for ruining his career.
 Nicholas was drunk while operating on her and caused her death.
 Takashi returns to the others, witnessing the demon as it kills Nicholas.
 The others at first blame Jennifer for Nicholas' death.
 Takashi says, through Ruby's translation, that the demon spared him because of his remorse.

 As the others come to believe Jennifer, they admit their sins: Ruby says she hired a yakuza to disfigure a rival model in Japan, and Douglas admits to killing his wife.
 Ruby drowns after admiring her reflection in a pool of water, and the demonic miller decapitates Douglas.
-Revealing himself as the miller's assistant, Abe kills Takahashi because the miller can not kill innocents or remorseful people.
-Abe lures Curt and Jennifer back to the windmill under the pretence of helping them to set it on fire.
+Revealing himself as the miller's assistant, Abe kills Takashi because the miller cannot kill innocents or remorseful people.
+Abe lures Curt and Jennifer back to the windmill under the pretense of helping them to set it on fire.
 Jennifer expresses no regret for killing her abusive father, and the miller attacks her.
 She is saved when Curt escapes Abe and sets the windmill on fire.
 As the miller disappears, Jennifer remembers her dead brother and risks her life to rescue Curt, slashing Abe's neck.

 Abe survives his wound by using bone meal from the mill to staunch the bleeding.
-As he taunts Jennifer, telling her she can not escape her fate, the miller reappears and kills her in front of Curt.
+As he taunts Jennifer, telling her she cannot escape her fate, the miller reappears and kills her in front of Curt.
 Later, Abe picks up another bus load of tourists.
 When one of them cannot pay, Abe allows him on the bus, repeating the same line from earlier.